-Below are the brief outilines of the lectures given in the IAHR Africa Online Summer School organized by the IAHR Africa-Division.
+Below are the brief outilines of lectures given at the IAHR Africa Online Summer School organised by the IAHR Africa-Division.

 Prof. Peter Goodwin